trexychan/VGDevGameJam/README.md

 # VGDevGameJam

-ODvOML: One Dragon vs. One Million Lions.
+ODOML: One Dragon vs. One Million Lions.